theCalcaholic/bash-utils/README.md

 Bundles a script with it's dependencies (meant to be used for scripts from https://github.com/theCalcaholic/bash-utils)

 USAGE:
-  bundle-script.sh input output
+  bundle-script.sh [OPTIONS] input output [dependency [dependency [...]]]

-  input:  path to the original script
-  output: path to save the bundled script at.
+  input      path to the original script output     path to save the bundled script at. dependency path to a dependency to bundle

+  Options:
+    --check, -c If provided, the bundled script will be called with the given arguments to check if it works (i.e. returns with exit code 0).
 ```

 ### check-cert.sh